warner/python-spake2/README.md

 trip is necessary to establish the session key.
 If key-confirmation is necessary, that will require a second round trip.

 All messages are bytestrings.
-For the default security level (using a 2048-bit modulus, roughly equivalent to an 112-bit symmetric key), the message is 257 bytes long.
+For the default security level (using the Ed25519 elliptic curve, roughly equivalent to an 128-bit symmetric key), the message is 33 bytes long.

 ## What Is It Good For?